eduardapontel/react-memory-game/README.md

 ## Top 3 Ranking 🏆

 At the end of the game, a ranking of the top three rounds will be displayed, showing the rounds that were completed with the fewest moves.
-Try to reach the top of the ranking!
+If you want to play again and improve your score, simply click the "Restart" button to reset the game.

 ## Technologies Used